-- Community Based Instruction (CBI) is offered to students at the middle school and high school level with the assistance of the Job Coaches. - Campus Run Business campuses are able to run a business to teach important day to day life skills to students.
+Community Based Instruction (CBI) - is offered to students at the middle school and high school level with the assistance of the Job Coaches.
+4 Campus Run Business - is implemented to teach important day to day life skills to students.

 Evaluation Staff: